 Health is advanced through integrating the 15-minute neighbourhood.
-This intensification supports amenities and housing supply and sustaining a walkable, local lifestyle and a healthy, resilient and sustainable neighbourhood.
+This intensification supports amenities and housing supply and sustaining a walkable, local lifestyle.
 It encourages local services and facilities like schools and daycares and supports active, sustainable transportation, particularly for lower income or more vulnerable residents.